 photo by Scott Suchman

 In February 2004, the company changed its name to Washington National Opera to reflect its increasingly significant role in the national arts scene and fulfill its 2000 Congressional designation as the "national opera."
 Washington National Opera is proud of its distinctive past and looks forward to an even brighter future.
-Under the stewardship of General Director Plácido Domingo and the patronage of Life Chairman Mrs. Eugene B. Casey, Board Chairman John J. Pohanka, and other prominent members of the business, social, and political communities, the company is in an excellent position to maintain its cadre of quality performances, award-winning education and community programs, and guidance of new talent well into the future.
+Under the stewardship of General Director Plácido Domingo and the patronage of Life Chairman Mrs. Eugene B. Casey, Board Chairman John J. Pohanka, and other prominent members of the business, social, and political communities, the company was in an excellent position to maintain its cadre of quality performances, award-winning education and community programs, and guidance of new talent well into the future.